Jeff Bridgforth :: Webcraftsman

 }

-Using a combination of adjacent selector and child combinator, I can target the different conditions in which I want to hide the “Write a Comment” link.
+Using a combination of adjacent selectors and child combinator, I can target the different conditions in which I want to hide the “Write a Comment” link.

 In Closing